Guidance Counselling & Lifespan Development MA

 2 Years Part- Time

-The focus of the MA is to qualify practicing teachers and other professionals to become qualified guidance counsellors.
-The professional Guidance Counsellor brings to bear specific skills in counselling individuals in the areas of personal, social, educational and career development.
-In order to fulfil their roles as Guidance Counsellors effectively, participants on the programme will be educated in a broad range of knowledge, skills and competencies within the context of a lifelong learning framework.
+The MA offers a professional qualification in guidance counselling for practicing teachers and other professionals who wish to become qualified guidance counsellors.
+It provides training in the required knowledge, skills and competencies of guidance counselling within the specialised areas of personal, social, educational and career guidance, across the lifespan.
 The strong focus on personal development on the programme strives to promote self-understanding and insight for a deeper appreciation of the counselling process.
-Consequently, participants are required to avail of external supervision provided by an accredited counsellor, psychologist or psychotherapist in each academic year.
-Details of which will be explained to participants on the programme.
+Therefore, participants are required to undertake external supervision through an accredited counsellor, psychologist or psychotherapist in each academic year.

-The programme is offered over two academic years on a part-time basis (mid-week evenings and weekends depending on location of delivery).
-It consists of a combination of taught modules across the two years, as well as a professional practice placement and a research dissertation in Year 2.
-The curriculum includes an off-campus residential weekend in Spring Semester of Year 1 and two Summer School modules in Year 1 (one module per full week).
-The average tuition contact time per week for each of the first four semesters is six hours, with a reduction to three hours in Semester 2, Year 2 to take account of the demands of undertaking a research dissertation.
+The programme is offered part-time over two academic years.
+It consists of a combination of taught modules across, professional practicum placement component of 150 hours (i.e. Main Placement of 125 hours, and Alternative Placement of 25 hours) and research dissertation.
+The average tuition contact time per week for each of the first three semesters is six hours, with a reduction in Semester 2, Year 2 to account for the demands of undertaking a research dissertation.
 However, the programme requires a significant level of personal commitment from participants in terms of attendance, contribution, self-directed learning and their own time management.

-This programme is recognised by the Institute of Guidance Counsellors.
-It is approved by the Department of Education and Skills (DES) for the purpose of appointment as a qualified Guidance Counsellor in the education sector.
+The number of places on the programme is limited.
+Selection is competitive and will include short listing prior to an interview process in early June 2019 which involves a group interview followed by an individual interview.
+The programme is currently under review by the Department of Education and Skills (DES) for the purpose of appointment as a Guidance Counsellor in post-primary, further, and adult education.
 This qualification does not provide graduates with a recognised teaching qualification as required by the Teaching Council.

 Dr. Lucy Hearne,